ccomrade/c1-launcher/README.md

 ### How can I play Crysis multiplayer?

-Official multiplayer has been deactivated by [GameSpy shutdown](https://en.wikipedia.org/wiki/GameSpy#Shutdown).
+The official multiplayer no longer works due to [GameSpy shutdown](https://en.wikipedia.org/wiki/GameSpy#Shutdown).
 However, there are community projects that provide their own multiplayer services.
 The most successful one is [CryMP Network](https://crymp.net).